 This year for the first time they were able to expand the teaching sessions to include the whole multi-disciplinary obstetric team, including doctors, nurses and midwives.

 We were hugely impressed by the enthusiasm and knowledge of the medical students we encountered during our trip.
-They are testament to the fantastic work that both Al Azhar and IUG medical schools are carrying out all year round.
+They are testament to the fantastic work that both Al Azhar and IUG medical schools are carrying out.

 It was a significant setback that half of our planned team of doctors were unable to join because they were not issued their Israeli permits in time.
 Nevertheless, those of us who were able to make it were very pleased with what we were able to achieve, providing general and specialist clinical teaching to all of the final-year medical students in Gaza.